How does gospel music inspire hope and connect multiple generations?

 Gospel quintets (five singers) and gospel quartets (four singers) were harmonized singing groups.
 They were a popular part of Omaha's African American church music scene beginning in the late 1940s.

 The group traveled the United States singing and spreading gospel while inspiring other people to create their own gospel groups.
-On the first Sunday of every month. they provided music at New Light Baptist Church at 27th and Pratt Streets and performed the third Sunday of every month at Mt.
-Olive Baptist Church at 2425 P Street.
-They performed with professional gospel singer Dorothy Norwood at Tech High School in 1970 and opened for the Brooklyn All-Stars, an internationally recognized male gospel group.
+On the first Sunday of every month, they provided music at New Light Baptist Church at 27th and Pratt streets and performed the third Sunday of every month at Mt.
+Olive Baptist Church at 2425 P St. They performed with professional gospel singer Dorothy Norwood at Tech High School in 1970 and opened for the Brooklyn All-Stars, an internationally recognized male gospel group.
 The Soul Seekers inspired many women in Omaha to become involved in gospel music.
-Other well-known singing quintet and quartets in the community included the Loving Four and the Gospel Traveliers.
+Other well-known singing quintets and quartets in the community include the Loving Four and the Gospel Traveliers.
 (Flier courtesy of Creola Woodall)

 Salem Baptist's Grammy Nominated Record

 This is a poster for an album recorded by Salem Baptist Church.
-Salem Baptist Church, currently the largest African American congregation in Nebraska, long led by Rev. J. C. Wade, from 1944 to 1988, played a key role in bringing modern gospel music to North Omaha churches.
+Salem Baptist Church, the largest African American congregation in Nebraska in 2017, was led by Rev. J. C. Wade, from 1944 to 1988.
+Rev. Wade played a key role in bringing modern gospel music to North Omaha churches.
 Salem introduced modern arrangements and electronic instruments.
 In 1978, under the direction of Dorothea Wade and in collaboration with legendary gospel star James Cleveland, the Salem Inspirational Choir recorded I Don't Feel Noways Tired: James Cleveland Presents the Salem Inspirational Choir.
-The recording was a huge success.
-In 1979, it was nominated for a Grammy Award.
+The recording was a huge success and, in 1979, was nominated for a Grammy Award.